 Abortion is your earliest unplanned pregnancy choice.
 Some women are certain that this is the only option for them once they find out about their pregnancy and start looking for options for an abortion at 5–8 weeks pregnant.

 If you’re considering an abortion at four weeks or even earlier, then you need to speak with your doctor as soon as possible so that they can tell you what your options are.
 Your options to terminate a 5-8-week pregnancy will depend on the laws in the state you live in.
 While many states allow you to get an abortion without any obstacles, others may have requirements like parental consent, how many weeks it’s been, mandated counseling and waiting periods.

 If you feel certain that abortion is the best choice for you, you should start searching now for safe and reputable abortion clinics in your state.
 Start making a plan to cover the expenses of the procedure, take any necessary time off of work, and begin the process to receive any required counseling so you can be sure to receive your abortion services within the required timeframe.

 What Should I Do Next?

 Remember that this is a big decision, so keep in mind that you still have time to take a step back and think about your options.
-If you have any questions, or if you’re ready to learn more about your options, please fill out our free information form to get in touch with an adoption specialist.
+If you have any questions, or if you’re ready to learn more about your options, you can get free information from a trained adoption specialist.